average-kirigiri-enjoyer/PWA-text-editor/README.md

 Navigate to the repository a git bash shell (or equivalent), and type "npm run install" to install the application's dependencies.
 Next, type "npm run start" to build the webpack dist folder & start the application.

-Next, open up a web browser and navigate to "http://localhost:3001/", where you should now find the home page of the application.
+Next, open up a web browser and navigate to "http://localhost:3001/", where you should now find the application.

 ## Preview